miguel-guerrero/dstate/README.md

   See http://iverilog.icarus.com

 - **vppreproc** : verilog preprocessor (sudo apt-get install libverilog-perl)
   run ./install_prep.sh if you want to install it without root access.
+It iverilog is being used as simulator, then this dependency is not required (iverilog can be used as pre-processor as well).
+However if you decide you use your own simulator, one of the two, vppreproc or iverilog, must be installed to be used as preprocessor.
+  The scripts expect one of them ot be available in the PATH

 Optional: